awslabs/synchro-charts/packages/doc-site/docs/api.md

         - `show`: boolean

           A setting to display the label of the annotation on the graph.
 Defaults to false.

+    - `isEditable`: boolean

+      (Optional) A setting to make an annotation editable or not.
+X Annotations are not editable by default (undefined or false).

   - `y`: Object[]

     (Optional) collection of y-annotations.
 A y-annotation provides a mechanism to annotate a value along the y-axis.